Why Your New Year's Intentions Keep Failing (And What to Do Instead)

 Three minutes taught me how to be here.
 Not in my anxiety about the future or my regrets about the past.
 Just here.
 And on the hardest days of early motherhood and early sobriety, being here was the only way through.

 Want more simple, realistic practices for the chaos of new motherhood?
-I've created meditation guides specifically designed for exhausted, overwhelmed moms who need tools that actually fit into real life—no perfection required.
+I've created many meditation guides specifically designed for exhausted, overwhelmed moms who need tools that actually fit into real life—no perfection required.

 What Is Meditation?
 A Beginner’s Guide to Finding Stillness